 But, those of us born on the south-end of Middletown, affectionately known as Cloverdale, whose basements flooded will remember Middletown City Councilman Fening who fought to build the levies along the Great Miami River.

-Lt Col Raymond Fening was a gentleman and a most honorable one.
+Col Raymond Fening was a gentleman and a most honorable one.

 Miami University, Oxford, Professor of Philosphy Asher Seidel and Senatorial Candidate Eric LaMont Gregory meet after some three decades and continue their discussions of world view and the comparative nature of human knowledge.